wtaysom/JavaScript-Canvas-Game-Course/notes.md

 # Wednesday May 23

 * Separate concerns by factoring out a `reject` function that handles removing items from a list.
+* Factor out Bullets class and Projectiles superclass.
+* !!
+Factor out Missiles class using Projectiles superclass.
-* !! factor out missiles and bullets and powerups -- lists of things
+* !!
+Factor out Aggregate superclass.

 # Fun For Later